seanthegeek/seanthegeek.github.io/_posts/2024-11-15-my-conversation-with-a-shy-trump-voter-taught-me-why-harris-lost.md

 So what led my PT to hold his nose and cast a ballot for Trump?
 Economics.
 "It was easier to support my family when Trump was in office."

 There are two age-old sayings in US presidential races that apply here.
-"It's the economy, stupid." and "Are you better of than you were four years ago?"
+"It's the economy, stupid." and "Are you better off than you were four years ago?"
 For many americans and their families, the answer to that question is a resounding "No!"

 | Item                                    | Oct.
 2016 | Oct.
 2020 | Change from 2016 to 2020 | Oct.
 2024 | Change 2020 to 2024 | Difference in change |
 | --------------------------------------- | --------- | --------- | ------------------------ | --------- | ------------------- | -------------------- |